Providing for your pet in your Will – is your pet property?

 These questions are answered in Grunseth & Wighton (2022) FLC ¶94-099; [2022] FedCFamC1A 132.

 This case dramatically changes how Legal Consolidated drafts pets in Will clauses.
 You can update your Legal Consolidated Wills for free.
 And you should do so.
-However, if you have your Will with another taxation law firm you should get them to review the Will and update it.
+If you have your Will with another taxation law firm you should get them to review the Will and update it.

 In this Family Law case, ‘mum’ and ‘dad’ each sought orders for possession of Roxy.
 Roxy is an 8-year-old Spoodle.